Mission Statement

 The Spring semester of the course will devote more time to career development and student projects.
 We will discuss summer research/internships, graduate school, and careers pursued by people with Physics and/or Astronomy degrees.
 Students will be introduced to research at OSU by completing a small research project with their mentor during the second half of the semester.
 The Polaris course will culminate with a poster presentation about the students' work.

-Polaris mentors are graduate and upper level undergraduate students in the Physics and Astronomy Departments.
-Mentors are required to attend a mentor training workshop at the beginning of the fall semester, attend and participate in the weekly Polaris course meetings, develop and guide mentees through a small research project (with support from leadership).
+Polaris mentors are graduate students in the Physics and Astronomy Departments, although upper-level undergraduate students have areas where they can help and participate.
+All mentors are required to attend a mentor training workshop at the beginning of the fall semester, attend and participate in the weekly Polaris course meetings, and develop and guide mentees through a small research project (with support from leadership).

 Being a Polaris mentor or URSA volunteer is a great way to give back to the Physics/Astronomy community and to develop mentoring skills.
-If you are interested in getting involved in Polaris, please contact us!
+If you are interested in getting involved in Polaris, check out the Become a Mentor page on our website or please contact us!

 The Undergraduate Residential Summer Access (URSA) Program is a two-week summer residential program for incoming first-year or transfer students taking place directly before the beginning of the Autumn semester.
 Through URSA, students will be introduced to OSU’s campus, physics and astronomy facilities, and graduate student participants.
 We will discuss topics surrounding the nature of science, how to deal with likely first-year problems, and how diversity and equity interact with STEM.
 Students will complete a scientific group project, utilizing the skills learned throughout the program.
 On the weekends, URSA facilitators will lead social and team-building activities.